Comet Pro (GL-RM10) Quick Setup¶

 -

-Now you can access Comet Pro's control panel locally or remotely.
+Device connection is complete.
+Now you can access the Comet Pro's console locally or remotely.

 Domain¶